 Outside of history and legend, Winchester is a great destination for couples who love to eat.
 The city boasts a great variety of restaurants and bars that serve everything from tradition and modern British fare to pizza, pasta, seafood and more!

 Best Day Trips from London with Kids

 Located almost due south of the capital, Brighton can be reached in approximately 60 minutes by train.
-This vibrant and colourful town is the perfect day trip from London for a family with kids.
+This vibrant and colourful town is the perfect day trip from London with kids.

 Fun and exciting Brighton Pier should be your first stop of the day.
 Here you’ll find arcades, games, rides and more!
 You can’t help but have fun when visiting Brighton Pier.

 If you’re more interested in working on your tan than playing games, head to Brighton Beach.
 Covered in small pebbles, this wide beach is the perfect place to lay down your towel and catch some raise.
 Enjoy warm sunshine and stunning views during the day, and see beautiful sunsets and lantern launches at night.

 Foodies rejoice; Brighton is a small town with a big culinary scene.
 Here you can sample everything from fresh seafood and burgers to dishes and delicacies from all around the world.

 Love Leeds?
 Check out our secret guide to for where to stay in Leeds, England!